single-spa/single-spa.js.org/website/versioned_docs/version-5.x/microfrontends-concept.md

 ## Communication between Microfrontends

-`import { thing } from 'other-microfrontend` is the preferred way to communicate between microfrontends.
+`import { thing } from 'other-microfrontend'` is the preferred way to communicate between microfrontends.
 [Here is some documentation](/docs/recommended-setup#inter-app-communication) that goes over this in more detail.

 ## Relationship to single-spa